 Many independent landlords are hesitant to raise their rent, especially if they work with small portfolios.
-Owning multiple rental properties gives you a better chance of mitigating the financial impact of vacant properties, which is one of the common effects of the rent increase.
+Owning and managing multiple rental properties gives you a better chance of mitigating the financial impact of vacant properties, which is one of the common effects of the rent increase.

 The topic of rent increase isn’t always welcomed by open arms — not even by the best tenants.
 If you increase the rent, you risk losing good tenants who have a history of paying rent on time, taking care of the property, and more.
 At the end of the day, losing good tenants may be more expensive.

 In general, you should raise the rent when: